Communist Party of the Soviet Union: Republican and local organization

 The lowest organ above the primary party organization (PPO) was the district level.
 Every two years, the local PPO would elect delegates to the district-level party conference, which was overseen by a secretary from a higher party level.
 The conference elected a Party Committee and First Secretary and re-declared the district's commitment to the CPSU's program.
 In between conferences, the "raion" party committee—commonly referred to as "raikom"—was vested with ultimate authority.
 It convened at least six times a year to discuss party directives and to oversee the implementation of party policies in their respective districts, to oversee the implementation of party directives at the PPO-level, and to issue directives to PPOs.
 75–80 percent of raikom members were full members, while the remaining 20–25 were non-voting, candidate members.
 Raikom members were commonly from the state sector, party sector, Komsomol or the trade unions.

 Day-to-day responsibility of the raikom was handed over to a Politburo, which usually composed of 12 members.
 The district-level First Secretary chaired the meetings of the local Politburo and the raikom, and was the direct link between the district and the higher party echelons.
 The First Secretary was responsible for the smooth running of operations.
 The raikom was headed by the local apparat—the local agitation department or industry department.
 A raikom usually had no more than 4 or 5 departments, each of which was responsible for overseeing the work of the state sector but would not interfere in their work.

 This system remained identical at all other levels of the CPSU hierarchy.
 The other levels were cities, oblasts (regions) and republics.
-The district-level elected delegates to a conference held at least held every three years to elect the party committee.
+The district-level elected delegates to a conference held at least every three years to elect the party committee.
 The only difference between the oblast and the district level was that the oblast had its own Secretariat and had more departments at its disposal.
 The oblast's party committee in turn elected delegates to the republican-level Congress, which was held every five years.
 The Congress then elected the Central Committee of the republic, which in turn elected a First Secretary and a Politburo.
 Until 1990, the Russian Soviet Federative Socialist Republic was the only republic that did not have its own republican branch, being instead represented by the CPSU Central Committee.